 There's an unusual plus in McAfee's 'virus protection pledge'.
 If your computer gets a virus, a McAfee expert will remotely access your machine to remove it.
 If they can't, you'll get a full refund.
-We would rather our antivirus didn't allow us to get infected in the first place, but it's good to know the help will be there if you need it.
+We would rather our antivirus didn't allow us to get infected in the first place, but it's good to know that help will be there if you need it.

 The trial is easy to find and set up.
 The installer downloads and installs its files without complaining about 'incompatible' software or hassling about options or settings.
-The setup program even minimises itself to stay out of your way, and you can carry on with something else while it works.
+The setup program even minimizes itself to stay out of your way, and you can carry on with something else while it works.

 When the interface finally appears, a series of popups highlight key areas of the UI and briefly explains what they do.
 It's a useful guide which gets you up and running right away, but again you can dismiss it in a click if you know the program already.